 Transforming Scandinavia's largest student housing from grey concrete line to green social spine.

 Partners & Collaborators

-arki_lab (residents' involvement and client advisors), Optimus (constructor)
+arki_lab (residents' involvement and client advisors), Optimus (contractor), ABC (engineer)

 The Social Spine is Copenhagen’s biggest small transformation project.
 The project shows that the value of green transformations does not depend on a large budget – only on great values.
 And it showcases how green roofs can incorporate climatic, sustainable, biodiverse, and social values on all scales.

 Through an in-depth user process, the gray concrete roof terrace of the Øresund College (Scandinavia’s largest student housing) has been transformed into a 160-meter long, green SocialSpine with greenhouses, study spaces, outdoor kitchens, grass lawns, and community spaces, which together create the framework for the best possible sustainable student life.

 As a ‘social college’ Øresundskollegiet is a small village of young people with all kinds of backgrounds and ambitions, even the socially vulnerable.
 The college’s social life is already rich and thriving, it is just hidden and separated inside the individual concrete blocks.
 With The Social Spine, we have created a lush natural framework for even more social activities, where old and new residents can meet and ensure genuine social sustainability.